pramodatre/pramodatre.github.io/_posts/2020-05-30-stereo-vision-exploration.md

             disparity_map[y, x] = abs(min_index[1] - x)
 {% endhighlight %}

-Here is a visualization of the disparity map computed for left and right images shown above.
+Here is a visualization of the disparity map computed for left and right images shown in Figure 1.

-{% include image-small.html img="images/2020-05-30/disparity_image.png" title="disparity_map" caption="Visualization of disparity values computed using left and right image of the scene shown in the first figure.
+{% include image.html img="images/2020-05-30/disparity_image.png" title="disparity_map" caption="Figure 2.
+Visualization of disparity values computed using left and right image of the scene shown in the first figure.
 Hot/lighter color indicates higher value of disparity and cooler/darker color indicates lower value of disparity" %}

 We use `tqdm` to show progress and note the time it takes to compute the disparity map in python.
 {% include image.html img="images/2020-05-30/run_time_python.png" title="run_time_python" caption="Disparity map computation run time" %}

-Disparity map computation using this python took `2 minutes 37 seconds` for left and right images of size (height=375, width=450).
+Disparity map computation using this python implementation took `2 minutes 37 seconds` for left and right images of size (height=375, width=450).
 I was quite disappointed by this slow run-time for such a small image size and wondered about the practical use of my python implementation.
 There are many optimizations proposed in [^2] and [^3].
-The most obvious one for me is at least use all the compute power on my machine.
-Since python cannot take advantage of all the cores on my machine, I thought of using C++ to parallelize the disparity map computation.
+The most obvious one for me is to use all the compute power on my machine.
+Since python cannot take advantage of all the cores on my machine, I was motivated to use C++ to parallelize the disparity map computation.

 ## Parallel implementation in C++
-Comparing pixel blocks from the left image (white box, left image) with the pixel blocks (white box, right image) selected from the search block (black rectangle in the first figure) of the right image can be done in parallel.
+Comparing pixel blocks from the left image (white box) with the pixel blocks from the right image can be done in parallel.
 A naive approach may be to create a thread pool and assign a single block comparison to a thread.
 Later, after block comparison for each pixel in the left image, we accumulate all the results into a disparity map.
 One concern is the cost of spawning a thread and later aggregating all the results which probably impedes the benefits of parallelizing this computation.

-A slightly practical approach to parallelize is to find the number of cores on the machine where the disparity map computation to inform the task distribution.
+A slightly practical approach to parallelize this computation is to find the number of cores on the machine where you would compute the disparity map and split the computation accordingly.
 We can split disparity map computation into $n$ chunks where $n$ is the number of cores on your machine.
 Think of the left image and right image as 2D space split into $n$ horizontal strips.
 We will compute disparity map for each strip pair (one from left image and another from right image) in parallel.
 Later, we will combine the $n$ disparity maps into a single disparity map.
 Since this approach leverages all the cores on the machine, we should see a gain in performance.

 ### Similarity metric and block comparisons
 Let's start with some basic methods we need.
 First, we need a method to compare blocks selected from left and right images.
 We will write a general method that can do block comparison for a given pixel location and pixel block width and height.
 Method compare_blocks implemented here returns the disparity value for a specified pixel index (row, col) and block size (width, height).